mrshadow-in/net-recon/README.md

 # ROCON Scanner

-A command-line tool for scanning IP ranges or subnets to identify active and inactive IP addresses, as well as Minecraft servers.
+A command-line tool for scanning IP ranges or subnets to identify active and inactive IP addresses, open TCP/UDP ports, as well as Minecraft servers.

 ## Features